WyZoD/TodoAPP/README.md

-Welcome to the TODO APP!
+Welcome to the TODO APP! (for learning purposes)

+this todoApp allows you to create tasks, edit them and remove them.

+Using react.